edwin16804/Bajaj_Finserv_FullStack_RestAPI/README.md

 3. **Special Characters**: Identified and collected separately
 4. **String Transformation**: Concatenated alphabetic string is reversed and converted to alternating case

-## Error Handling

-The API includes built-in validation for:
-- Input data structure validation using Pydantic models
-- Automatic type checking and conversion
-- FastAPI's built-in error responses for invalid requests

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is part of the Bajaj Finserv FullStack development initiative.